tarushii-g/tarushii-g.github.io/_posts/2025-11-29-lora-training.md

 # Acknowledgements

-Thanks to [Adam Zweiger](https://adamzweiger.github.io/) and [Atticus Wang](https://chry-santhemum.github.io/website/about/) for some early conversations and ideas that inspired me to look into this topic.
+Thanks to [Adam Zweiger](https://adamzweiger.github.io/) and [Atticus Wang](https://chry-santhemum.github.io/website/about/) for some ideas that prompted this post, and thanks to [Nathan Wang](https://thecodingwizard.me/) for giving feedback on a draft.
 I'm also extremely grateful to [Modal](https://modal.com) for sponsoring compute and making it possible to play around with a B200 all day!

 {% include citation.liquid %}